 - Just like with exporting, importing is a feature supported by Weebly but not by Wix.

-- This means that there are no additional templates outside of Wix that you can use.
+- There are no additional templates outside of Wix that you can use.
 You are stuck with only what they offer.
 While there are over 500+ templates currently available, sometimes it’s nice to get a premium one with special features.

 - The benefit of this is that you don’t have to buy a premium template.
 All of the templates available on Wix are there and already included in your package, so you don’t have to pay extra for third-party templates.